 - Rules of Play

 - Advice on Skilful Play

 Coiffeur-Schieber is a game of the Swiss Jass group.
 Nick Wedd here describes an excellent version for three players, which appeared in the book Vom Zweier-Sidi zum Dräck-Jass: V mal X Jassideen by Peter Hammer, Orlando Eisenmann and Max Ruh (Verlag M & T-Helvetica 1988).

-Coiffeur-Schieber can also be played by four players, either in fixed partnerships or all against all.
+Coiffeur-Schieber is better known in Switzerland as a game for four players, either in fixed partnerships or all against all.
 The details are given later.

 Each player has to play each of a number of different contracts in the course of the session, which consists of thirty hands.

 It is played with a 36-card jass pack.
 There are four suits: acorns, shields, flowers, and bells.
 In each suit, there are nine cards: ace (or sow), king, ober, under, banner, 9, 8, 7, 6.
 If you cannot obtain such a pack, you can play it with a bridge or poker pack, using queens for obers, jacks for unders, 10s for banners, and discarding cards smaller than 6s.
 In North America, Jass cards and equipment can be obtained from TaroBear's Lair.

 The rank of the cards (followed by their point values in brackets) within each suit is: Ace(11), King(4), Ober(3), Under(2), Banner(10), 9(0), 8(0), 7(0), 6(0).
 However, when there is a trump suit, the rank within the it is: Under(20), 9(14), Ace(11), King(4), Ober(3), Banner(10), 8(0), 7(0), 6(0).
 These points count to the player winning the trick containing the card.
 There is also a bonus of 5 points to the player winning the last trick.
 Thus there is a total of 157 points in the pack.